-Students wanting to pursue a student-designed major must take the following steps:
+Students wanting to pursue a student-designed major must take the

-- 1) Discuss a plan with the chair of the Honors and Student-Designed Majors Committee and faculty members who might serve on a faculty advisory committee. - 2) Submit a statement of intent to propose a student-designed major (forms available in the Office of the Dean of the College) no later than the third week of the semester in which the process is initiated.
-No proposal may be initiated later than the first semester of the junior year (defined as the fourth semester before the student's anticipated graduation date). - 3) Submit (on forms provided by the Office of the Dean of the College) an application that includes the following: a) A clearly written rationale for the major, describing the integration of the disciplinary elements in detail and the focus of the proposed course of study; b) A brief description of the anticipated senior project; c) A list of courses to be completed and the sequence of study that will compose the major; and d) The signatures of three faculty members who approve the proposal and agree to serve as the faculty advisory committee.
+- 1) Discuss a plan with the chair of the Curriculum Subcommittee on Petitions, Appeals, and Student-Designed Majors and faculty members who might serve on a faculty advisory committee. - 2) Submit a statement of intent to propose a student-designed major (forms available in the Office of the Dean of the College of Arts and Sciences) no later than the third week of the semester in which the process is initiated.
+No proposal may be initiated later than the first semester of the junior year (defined as the fourth semester before the student's anticipated graduation date).

-4) Submit a letter of support from one member of the faculty advisory committee attesting to the student's ability to pursue an independent course of study, as well as the faculty member's preparation and willingness to guide the student's program.
+- 3) Submit (on forms provided by the Office of the Dean of the College of Arts and Sciences) an application that includes the following: a) A clearly written rationale for the major, describing the integration of the disciplinary elements in detail and the focus of the proposed course of study; b) A brief description of the anticipated senior project; c) A list of courses to be completed and the sequence of study that will compose the major; and d) The signatures of three faculty members who approve the proposal and agree to serve as the faculty advisory committee. - 4) Submit a letter of support from one member of the faculty advisory committee attesting to the student's ability to pursue an independent course of study, as well as the faculty member's preparation and willingness to guide the student's program.

-The completed proposal must be filed in the Office of the Dean of the College no later than the end of the sixth week of the semester.
-The proposal must be approved by the Honors and Student-Designed Majors Committee before the major can be officially declared.
+The completed proposal must be filed in the Office of the Dean of the College of Arts and Sciences no later than the end of the sixth week of the semester.
+The proposal must be approved by the Curriculum Subcommittee on Petitions, Appeals, and Student-Designed Majors before the major can be officially declared.
 Approval of a student-designed major may be granted only if a student has achieved a GPA of 3.000 or higher for the previous 32 semester credits.
 Students undertaking a student-designed major may not double major.
-Students declaring a student-designed major must submit a prospectus of the senior project to the faculty advisory committee and to the Office of the Dean of the College in the semester prior to registering for the project.
+Students declaring a student-designed major must submit a prospectus of the senior project to the faculty advisory committee and to the Office of the Dean of the College of Arts and Sciences in the semester prior to registering for the project.